-25. The undertaking shall disclose information related to industrial hazards.

-26. The objective of this Disclosure Requirement is to enable an understanding of the material impacts, risks and opportunities related to industrial hazards connected to the undertaking's operations, as well as how the undertaking manages them.
+- 34.25.
+The undertaking shall disclose information related to the industrial hazards. - 35.26.
+The objective of this Disclosure Requirement is to enable an understanding of the material impacts, risks and opportunities related to industrial hazards connected to the undertaking's operations, as well as how the undertaking manages them.

-- 27. When reporting its policies, actions and targets related to industrial hazards according to ESRS E2-1, E2-2 and E2-3, the undertaking shall specify whether and how they address: - (a) industrial hazard prevention and emergency preparedness and response; - (b) managing impacts from past accidents for which environmental remediation may still be on-going, including any actions that are planned for short, mid and long-term, if applicable. - 28.
-When reporting its policies, actions and targets related to occupational health services according to ESRS S1-1, S1-4 and S1-5, the undertaking shall describe whether and how they contribute to the minimisation of impacts and risks and identification and elimination of hazards; and how it ensures the quality of health services and facilitates workers' access to them.
+- 36.27.
+When reporting according to ESRS E2-1 to E2-3, the undertaking shall disclose its policies, actions and targets related to the industrial hazards according to ESRS E2-1, E2-2.
+In this context, it shall consider its policies, actions and E2-3, the undertaking shall specify whether and how they address: targets related to: - (a) industrial hazard prevention and emergency preparedness and response; - (b) managing impacts from past accidents the reporting period and how the undertaking accounts for past accident impacts for which environmental remediation may still be on-going, including any actions that are planned for short, mid and long-term, if applicable. - When reporting its policies, actions and targets related to occupational health services according to ESRS S1-1, S1-4 and S1-5, the undertaking shall describe whether and how they contribute to the minimisation of impacts and risks, and the identification and elimination of hazards; and how it ensures - (d)28. ensuring the quality of healththose services and how it facilitates workers' access to them.